codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

 | `renderInContentElement` | Content-element scope: attributes, lifecycle, command emitter, optional inline-editing context.
 For components rendered *inside* a content element. |
 | `renderEntry` | Full `Entry`, driven through page objects (`getContentElementByTestId`, `getSectionByPermaId`).
 For cross-cutting frontend features and integration behavior. |

-`renderWithReviewState` is an internal scoped fixture for `src/review/` UI, imported from `support/renderWithReviewState`; it sets up `ReviewStateProvider` only.
+`renderWithReviewState` renders `src/review/` UI, imported from `support/renderWithReviewState`.
+Review UI resolves entry structure (e.g. the section a comment subject lives in), so it builds on `renderInEntry` and layers `ReviewStateProvider` on top.
+Its `renderHookWithReviewState` counterpart does the same on top of `renderHookInEntry` for selector hooks that read entry and review state.

 ## Picking a helper